5k-Explorer/MystyKnowledge-AICheating/README.md

 ~2–2.5s per response (CPU-balanced mode)

-Note that these Performance notes where taken on a high end GPU.
+Note that these Performance notes were taken on a high-end GPU.

 🌐 Deployment Alternatives
 If you don’t want to host locally, you can explore: